guilyx/FlyingCarUdacity/README.md

 ## Setup

 1. [Download miniconda](https://conda.io/miniconda.html) and install it.
+2. Star the project (hehe).
-2. Star (hehe) and clone the project. `git clone https://github.com/guilyx/autonomous-uav.git`
+2. Clone the project. `git clone https://github.com/guilyx/autonomous-uav.git`
-3. Create the miniconda environment (could be time consuming). `conda env create -f environment.yml`
+3. Create the miniconda environment. `conda env create -f environment.yml`
 4. Activate the environment. `source activate fcnd`.
 5. If everything went well you can now use the projects scripts.
 6. Download latest version of the [UAV Simulator from Udacity](https://github.com/udacity/FCND-Simulator-Releases/releases)